 Key Points:

-• Step 1: Name Your Priorities.
+- Step 1: Name Your Priorities.
 What are the top 3 things that make you happy?
 Your spending plan should reflect these!
+Here’s an example – there’s a great steakhouse you love to dine at and a special bottle of wine.
+You’d love to do that once a month.
+Put that in your budget and go do it!

-• Step 2: Spot the Leaks.
-Look at where your money is sneaking off to—subscriptions you forgot about, little treats that don’t bring joy, etc.
+- Step 2: Spot the Leaks.
+Look at where your money is sneaking off to, this can be subscriptions you forgot about, little treats that don’t bring joy, etc. For instance, have you looked at your bank account to see the frequency of app charges…and notice you don’t use those apps anymore?
+Cancel them, and fast.

 In order to keep myself in check, I did my own review this past month.
 I looked at all of those small, incidental things I’ve signed up for and no longer use.
 Some I had forgotten all about.
 As a result, I found $87 in monthly costs.
 And poof, now they are gone!